Chisyeuf/d365-sidepanel-dev-tools/README.md

 ## 12. Configuration Manager
 <img align="right" src="screenshots/jpg/12.ConfigurationManager.jpg">

+Configure your Dynamics 365 experience.

-This tool lets you configure which tools automatically open when a page loads.
+This tool lets you select which tools automatically open when a page loads.
 You can also specify a tool to be expanded by default.

 A "foreground" option is available to disable automatic width adjustments of the main Dynamics screen.